redis/redis-doc/docs/manual/cli.md

 You can force human readable output when writing to a file or in pipe to other commands by using `--no-raw`.

-When entering multiple strings, ensure that you enclose them in double (`"`) or single (`'`) quotatation marks.
+When entering multiple strings, ensure that you enclose them in double (`"`) or single (`'`) quotation marks.
 Double quotes allow for incorporating escape sequences using `\`, while single quotes assume the string is literal.
 Escape sequences can include:

 * `\n` - newline
 * `\r` - carriage return